mgiraldo/color-summarizer-docker/README.md

 ## Parameters

+### Image summarizer

 The app expects a `/:type?url=IMAGE_URL` request where `type` can be `text`, `json`, `xml`, or `pretty` and `url` has to be a valid URL to an image file.
 If no `type` is specified `json` will be assumed.

+### Image predictor

+TODO

 ## Source code

-Get the source code in https://github.com/dpla/color-summarizer-docker
+Get the source code in https://github.com/mgiraldo/color-summarizer-docker

 Get the Docker container in https://hub.docker.com/r/mgamga/color-summarizer/